Security Awareness offers you comprehensive information to protect yourself against fraudsters and simplifies the process to report fraud.

 Vishing

-• Vishing is similar to phishing, but instead of being taken to a fake website via an email, you receive a call where the individual pretends to be from a bank and tries to persuade you to reveal personal information such as your username, password and PIN.
+• Vishing is similar to phishing, but instead of being taken to a fake website via an email.
+You typically would receive a call where the individual pretends to be from a bank and tries to persuade you to reveal personal information such as your username, password and PIN

 • Never disclose personal information over the phone regardless of the information they may already have about you